Tropomyosin receptor kinase B: Cancer

-Role in neurodegeneration
+Neurodegenerative Diseases

 TrkB and its ligand BDNF have been associated to both normal brain function and in the pathology and progression of Alzheimer's disease (AD) and other neurodegenerative disorders.
 First of all, BDNF/TrkB signalling has been implicated in long-term memory formation, the regulation of long-term potentiation, as well as hippocampal synaptic plasticity.
 In particular, neuronal activity has been shown to lead to an increase in TrkB mRNA transcription, as well as changes in TrkB protein trafficking, including receptor endocytosis or translocation.
 Both TrkB and BDNF are downregulated in the brain of early AD patients with mild cognitive impairments, while work in mice has shown that reducing TrkB levels in the brain of AD mouse models leads to a significant increase in memory deficits.
 In addition, combining the induction of adult hippocampal neurogenesis and increasing BDNF levels lead to an improved cognition, mimicking exercise benefits in AD mouse models.
 The effect of TrkB/BDNF signalling on AD pathology has been shown to be in part mediated by an increase in δ-secretase levels, via an upregulation of the JAK2/STAT3 pathway and C/EBPβ downstream of TrkB.
 Additionally, TrkB has been shown to reduce amyloid-β production by APP binding and phosphorylation, while TrkB cleavage by δ-secretase blocks normal TrkB activity.
 Dysregulation of the TrkB/BDNF pathway has been implicated in other neurological and neurodegenerative conditions, including stroke, Huntington's Disease, Parkinson's Disease, Amyotrophic lateral sclerosis and stress-related disorders.

+Epilepsy

+TrkB activation is implicated in KCC2 downregulation in the CNS.
+KCC2 cotransports potassium and chloride ions out of the cell.
+Chloride levels inside the cell remain low, so when GABAA receptors are activated, extracellular chloride can flow into the cell, inducing hyperpolarization.
+KCC2 downregulation causes intracellular Cl- accumulation, decreasing the electrochemical gradient that is critical for inhibitory GABA_{A} signaling.
+Altered inhibitory transmission caused by KCC2 downregulation is one mechanism implicated in epilepsy.